Jones and Weber State host Sacramento State

 Sacramento, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Weber State visits the Sacramento State Hornets after Dillon Jones scored 21 points in Weber State's 74-69 loss to the Montana Grizzlies.
+BOTTOM LINE: Weber State plays the Sacramento State Hornets after Dillon Jones scored 21 points in Weber State's 74-69 loss to the Montana Grizzlies.

-The Hornets are 8-3 on their home court.
-Sacramento State ranks second in the Big Sky in rebounding averaging 33.3 rebounds.
-Callum McRae paces the Hornets with 9.5 boards.
+The Hornets have gone 8-3 in home games.
+Sacramento State ranks fifth in the Big Sky shooting 34.9% from deep, led by Austin Patterson shooting 38.1% from 3-point range.

-The Wildcats are 8-5 against Big Sky opponents.
-Weber State is 7-9 in games decided by at least 10 points.
+The Wildcats have gone 8-5 against Big Sky opponents.
+Weber State is 7-4 when it has fewer turnovers than its opponents and averages 12.8 turnovers per game.

-TOP PERFORMERS: Zach Chappell is scoring 13.5 points per game and averaging 2.7 rebounds for the Hornets.
-Austin Patterson is averaging 2.0 made 3-pointers over the last 10 games for Sacramento State.
+TOP PERFORMERS: Gianni Hunt is averaging 6.5 points and 3.5 assists for the Hornets.
+Zach Chappell is averaging 14.2 points over the last 10 games for Sacramento State.

-Jones is scoring 15.8 points per game with 10.8 rebounds and 3.8 assists for the Wildcats.
-Steven Verplancken Jr. is averaging 12.9 points and 2.3 rebounds while shooting 46.3% over the last 10 games for Weber State.
+Jones is averaging 15.8 points, 10.8 rebounds, 3.8 assists and 1.6 steals for the Wildcats.
+Steven Verplancken Jr. is averaging 1.9 made 3-pointers over the last 10 games for Weber State.

 LAST 10 GAMES: Hornets: 3-7, averaging 62.0 points, 33.4 rebounds, 13.4 assists, 3.3 steals and 3.1 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 66.6 points per game.